-The Directors present herewith their report and the audited financial statements for the financial year ended 31 December 2015.
+The directors present herewith their report and the audited financial statements for the financial year ended 31 December 2016.

-The Directors of the NMH Foundation ('the Foundation') are its trustees for the purpose of Charity Law.
-This report incorporates statutory requirements as outlined in the Companies Act 2014 and have been prepared with reference to the Statement of Recommended Practice for Charities in preparing their accounts in accordance with the Financial Reporting Standard applicable in the Republic of Ireland (FRS102) (effective 1 January 2015).
+The Directors of the NMH Foundation (The Foundation) are its trustees for the purpose of Charity Law.
+This report incorporates statutory requirements as outlined in the Companies Act 2014 and has been prepared in reference to the Statement of Recommended Practice for Charities in accordance with the Financial Reporting Standard applicable in the Republic of Ireland (FRS102) (effective 1 January 2015).
 The Charity SORP (FRS 102) is not yet mandatory in the Republic of Ireland and the Irish Charity Regulator has not yet prescribed accounting regulations for Irish Charities.
 In the absence of such prescriptive guidance, the Trustees have adopted the Charity SORP (FRS 102) as it is considered best practice.